-- Chronic constipation contributes to the development of the condition owing to the vassal spasm due to straining.
-Mature age enhances the incidence of occlusion of the long arteries of the colon, a feature of atherosclerosis.
-The latter is a disorder that stipulates the narrowing of the arterial lumen, hence, the blood flow does not fulfill the metabolic demand of the intestine.
+- Chronic constipation contributes to the development of the condition because of vasospasms from straining.
+Aging enhances occlusion of the long arteries of the colon, a feature of atherosclerosis.
+The latter is a disorder that narrows the arterial lumen; hence, there is inadequate blood flow for intestinal metabolism

-- Diffuse disease of the small and medium vessels makes the colon susceptible to ischemic attacks (vacuities).
+- The diffuse disease of the small and medium vessels makes the colon susceptible to ischemic attacks

 - Abdominal trauma

-- Diabetes mellitus may predispose the ischemic attack in the intestine.
+- Diabetes mellitus may predispose an ischemic attack in the intestine.

-- The colon is prone to develop ischemia itself (arterial obstruction) due to the low blood flow in the organ, in comparison to the rest of the parts of the digestive system; this fact is stipulated by the anatomy of the organ.
+- The colon is prone to develop ischemia (arterial obstruction) due to the low blood flow in the organ, in comparison to the rest of the parts of the digestive system; this fact is based on the anatomy of the organ

-- Certain groups of drugs can provoke the colon ischemia (constipation-inducing drugs, immunomodulator drugs, and illicit drugs: amphetamines, cocaine, appetite suppressants, chemotherapy, decongestants, diuretics, hormonal therapy, psychotropic drugs and so forth).
+- Some groups of drugs provoke colon ischemia (constipation-inducing, immunodulators, and illicit drugs [amphetamines, cocaine, appetite suppressants, chemotherapeutics, decongestants, diuretics, hormones, and psychotropics]

-The cases of ischemic colitis in children are very rare; the risk of incidence of the condition increases with age, especially after 49 years.
-The disease is predominantly seen in women over the age of 69.
-The rate of occurrence of ischemic colitis is about 163 cases per 100,000 person-years.
+Ischemic colitis is rare in children; the risk increases with age, especially in patients over 50.
+The disease is predominantly seen in women over 69.
+The rate of occurrence of ischemic colitis is approximately 163 cases per 100,000 person-years.
 Men and women are affected equally.
-Ischemic colitis is considered a disease of the elderly, with over 90% of cases occurring in patients over the age of 60.
+Ischemic colitis is considered a disease of the elderly; over 90% of cases occur in patients over 60.

-1 in 1,000 hospitalizations are attributed to ischemic colitis worldwide.
+One in 1,000 hospitalizations worldwide is attributed to ischemic colitis.
 This figure is underestimated due to the mild or transient forms of the nature of the disease.

 Presentation of Patients with Ischemic Colitis

-The condition is sometimes hard to diagnose due to the non-specific symptoms of an ‘acute abdomen’ featured by an acute onset of pain in the left iliac fossa.
-Diarrhea up to 20 times and may bother the patient even at night; stool contains blood and mucus (very common symptom).
+The condition is sometimes hard to diagnose because of non-specific symptoms, such as an acute onset of pain in the left iliac fossa, diarrhea, fever, nausea, and vomiting.
+The stool often contains blood and mucus.
+Other symptoms include:

-- Abdominal pain, very often stubbing when there is a severe occlusion of the colonic arteries.
+- Abdominal pain, very often stabbing when there is a severe occlusion of the colonic arteries

-- Constipation is a more rare symptom compared to diarrhea; manifestation of this symptom depends on the allocation of ischemia.
+- Constipation is rare compared to diarrhea; manifestation of this symptom depends on the allocation of ischemia

 Acute mesenteric arterial embolism (AMAE): abdominal apoplexy

 AMAE has the most painful onset, followed by cardiac symptoms such as atrial fibrillation and myocardial ischemia (MI).
-Also, there may be a history of heart valve disease or previous incidence of emboli.
-There may also be an ‘abdominal attack’ that includes nausea and vomiting.
+Also, there may be a history of heart valve disease or a previous incidence of emboli.
+There may also be an “abdominal attack” that includes nausea and vomiting.

 Acute mesenteric arterial thrombosis (AMAT)

-This occlusion takes place when atherosclerotic emboli block the lumen of the vessels in the colon due to acute MI (drop in cardiac output), congestive heart failure, and ruptured plaque.
-This condition is accompanied by severe diffuse pain which usually occurs after a meal (10-15 minutes after).
-It can last for several hours: growing nausea, vomiting, altered bowel habits, ‘fear’ of food and early satiety.
+This occlusion occurs when atherosclerotic emboli block the lumen of the colon vessels due to acute MI (drop in cardiac output), congestive heart failure, and ruptured plaque.
+This condition is accompanied by severe diffuse pain, usually after a meal (10-15 minutes after).
+It can last for several hours: growing nausea, vomiting, altered bowel habits, “fear” of food, and early satiety.

 Nonocclusive mesenteric ischemia (NMI)